Daniel Simons: Career

 Simons received a B.A. in psychology from Carleton College in 1991 and a Ph.D. from Cornell University in 1997.
 Simons then spent 5 years at Harvard University, first as an Assistant professor and then as a John Loeb Associate Professor.
-In 2002, Simons became a professor at the University of Illinois where he runs the Visual Cognition Laboratory.
+In 2002, Simons became a professor at the University of Illinois at Urbana–Champaign where he runs the Visual Cognition Laboratory.

 Research

 Professor Simons' research has focused on the cognitive underpinnings of our experience of a stable and continuous visual world.
 One line of research focuses on change blindness.
 These failures to notice large changes to scenes suggest that we are aware of far less of our visual world than we think.
 Related studies explore what aspects of our environment automatically capture attention and what objects and events go unnoticed.
 Such studies reveal the surprising extent of inattentional blindness - the failure to notice unusual and salient events in their visual world when attention is otherwise engaged and the events are unexpected.
 Other active research interests include scene perception, object recognition, visual memory, visual fading, attention, and driving and distraction.
 Research in his laboratory adopts methods ranging from real-world and video-based approaches to computer-based psychophysical techniques, and it includes basic behavioral measures, eye tracking, simulator studies, and training studies.
-This diversity of approaches helps establish closer links between basic research on the mechanisms of attention and the real-world implications and consequences of the findings.

 Awards

-In 2003, Simons won the APA Distinguished Scientific Award for Early Career Contributions to Psychology.
+In 2003, Simons won the American Psychological Association Distinguished Scientific Award for Early Career Contributions to Psychology.
 He was also an Alfred P. Sloan Research Fellow from 1999 to 2003.
 In 2004, Simons and his collaborator, Christopher Chabris, won the Ig Nobel Prize for demonstrating that even gorillas can become invisible when people are attending to something else.
-Throughout his career, Simons has also been awarded numerous teaching and mentoring awards for his dedication to quality undergraduate and graduate education.